 Applying for an apartment

-Landlords ask people to fill out a rental application form and pay an application fee when applying for an apartment.
-This form asks for general information from the tenant and the family.
+Landlords may ask people to fill out a rental application form and pay an application fee when applying for an apartment.
+This form asks for general information from the tenant.
 The information includes peoples' rental, employment, credit, and criminal histories.

 When renting an apartment, everyone must be treated the same.
 Housing discrimination is illegal.

 Types of leases

 A lease is an agreement to rent between the landlord and tenant.
 Leases can be written or oral: